sanskrit/raw_etexts_english/blogs/manasataramgini/2009-09-07_turning-of-the-turkic-wheel-the-khazar-khanate.md

 +++
-title = "Turning of the Turkic wheel: the Khazarxa0Khanate"
+title = "Turning of the Turkic wheel: the Khazar Khanate"

 +++
 In a discussion with ekanetra we revisited the “turning of the Turkic